Exploring the process of blending colors with our simple version of rainbow swirl paint!

 Exploring a new art process with a book and a pair of real chopsticks!

-I don’t know about you, but I am always looking for a new or unique tool for painting for making the process fun and interesting for children.
-These compasses that we used for painting circles really fit the bill… I’ve shared with you how we have been exploring circles and other shapes lately.
-Deborah picked […]
+I don't know about you, but I am always looking for a new or unique tool for painting for making the process fun and interesting for children.
+These compasses that we used for painting circles really fit the bill...
+I've shared with you how we have been exploring circles and other shapes lately.
+Deborah picked up these awesome compasses at the Dollar Tree, obviously intending to use them for making circles.
+She wanted to borrow [...]

 Today, we had fun putting a new spin on the gift giving process with the help of a new book and an empty box.
 Come and see how we enjoyed the Gift of Nothing!